OneOfBestMan/JsonCMS/README.md

 # JsonCMS
-A CMS powered entirely by JSON and HTML written in ASP.Net Core?
+A CMS powered by JSON and HTML written in ASP.Net Core?

 Fed up of slow, vulnerable to hackers, bloated CMS's?